-- The taking of an elk counts toward the hunter’s daily and license year bag limit for deer.
+- The taking of an elk counts toward a hunter’s daily and seasonal bag limits for deer.

 - An animal with antlers above the hairline counts toward a hunter’s either-sex (buck) deer limit.

 - An animal without antlers counts toward a hunter’s daily and seasonal antlerless deer limit.